 - Have a delicious fish dinner at Arnolds in Eastham or Moby’s in Wellfleet. https://www.arnoldsrestaurant.com/menu/ & https://mobys.com/ (both much better in season, may be closed out of season)

-- Go to First Contact Beach in Eastham at low tide and after 5pm.
+- Go to First Contact Beach in Eastham at low tide and after 5 pm.
 The shore goes out for miles and miles and is gorgeous at sunset! http://capecodonline.com/cape-cod-beaches/eastham/first-encounter-beach/

 - A very interesting museum is the French Cable Museum.
 Free guided tours.
-Check the date and times and/or possibly call them to confirm as it’s all volunteer.
+Check the date and times and/or possibly call them to confirm, as it’s all volunteer.
 This station is how early messages were sent across the ocean to France and places beyond.
 It’s fascinating how they found breaks in the cable miles out to sea and went and fixed the cables.
-A interesting stop in American History. http://www.frenchcablestationmuseum.org/
+An interesting stop in American History. http://www.frenchcablestationmuseum.org/

 - Make plans to watch a game in Orleans for the Cape Cod Baseball League (in season) http://www.capecodbaseball.org/

-- Kayak in Orleans, go to Rock Harbor and put your kayaks in and paddle to the left .
-Go in and paddle Skaket and Namskaket creek.
+- Kayak in Orleans, go to Rock Harbor, and put your kayaks in and paddle to the left.
+Go in and paddle Skaket and Namskaket Creek.
 Both beautiful.
 Nice little beach at Rock Harbor too. https://blog.massvacation.com/2015/01/rock-harbor-an-off-season-gem-on-cape-cod/

 - Rock Harbor has a historic rescue boat that can be seen in summer: https://www.orleanshistoricalsociety.org/aboutboat